 We may get personal data from you, or from someone else involved in your care (for example, if you’ve been referred by a doctor).

 We carry out research, statistical analysis and strategic planning to ensure effective public health services

-The specialist public health service has a duty to assess future local health and care needs in Hackney, and special category data may be used for statistical analysis in connection with:
+The joint specialist public health service has a duty to assess future local health and care needs in Hackney and the City of London, and special category data may be used for statistical analysis in connection with: